 - Additional accounts: these can be useful if you want to appeal to different audiences (each account uses a different email address, so be sure to have more than one if you wish to have two or more Twitter accounts)

 - The overall appearance of your Twitter profile; this should be distinct and memorable when people view it (for example, unique pictures)

-If you are already a Twitter user you can either make a separate account or use this post to update and modify your existing profile.
+If you are already a Twitter user you can either make a separate account for the purposes of this course, or use the first day’s task to update and modify your existing profile.

-Think about for what purpose you are creating a Twitter account – personal? professional?
+Think about the reasons why you’re creating a Twitter account – personal? professional?
 You are not limited to one type of account.
 Many people start off with a personal account to get themselves used to Twitter, and then develop their ideas by way of discovering how they can use it to represent a group or service.
 For example, we use Twitter to share information about our department – follow us ‘@bedsCLE’ to find out more.

-If you do not yet have an account, visit the Twitter site to set up your account.
+If you do not yet have an account, visit the Twitter site to set one up.